 - Lengthy explanations.
 Toddlers have short attention spans, so keep it short and sweet: “We don’t hit because it hurts the other person.”

 Be sure to praise good behavior: “I told you to put on your shoes and you did it!
 That was really good listening!”
-Not only do you boost your child’s self-esteem, you’ll motivate him to repeat that behavior.
+Not only do you boost your child’s self-esteem, you’ll motivate them to repeat that behavior.

 How you discipline your children is ultimately up to you, and what works for one family may not work for yours.
 The important thing to remember is that kids are not born knowing how to manage their feelings.
 If you think of discipline as a way to teach and not to punish, everyone benefits: Parents feel less frustrated and angry, and children get more nurturing and guidance.